Affordable Plan Options for You & Your Family

-Access Health CT partners with the Department of Social Services to offer enrollment in HUSKY Health programs– Medicaid, known as HUSKY A & D or the Children’s Health Insurance Program (CHIP), known as HUSKY B. These programs are available at NO Cost or LOW Cost.
+Access Health CT partners with the Department of Social Services to offer enrollment in HUSKY Health programs – consisting of Medicaid, known as HUSKY A & D, and the Children’s Health Insurance Program (CHIP), known as HUSKY B. These programs are available at NO Cost or LOW Cost.
 More information here.

 - Stand Alone Dental Plans:

 All health insurance plans offered through Access Health CT include pediatric dental coverage as an Essential Health Benefit.
 In Connecticut, this is available for anyone under 26 years old.
 So, stand-alone dental plans can be an option for people who are over 26 years old and need dental coverage or for children not enrolled in a health insurance plan through Access Health CT.
 Shop Dental PlansSmall Business coverage:

 We understand how important it is for you and other small business owners to offer your employees quality healthcare coverage.
 Access Health CT plans are available to small businesses that have 50 or fewer full-time equivalent employees, with flexible options that make quality healthcare coverage possible — and we offer expert advice and support.
 Learn more or get a free quote here.

 Access Health CT makes it easy for you to compare plan options and consider the costs associated with visiting your doctors, taking prescription drugs, and how often you use medical services.

 When choosing a plan, think about costs beyond your monthly payment (premium).
 Pay attention to your yearly deductible, copayments, or coinsurance costs, and review the plan’s network of providers.
 Plans with the lowest monthly payments (premiums) are not always the cheapest option for you and your family.

 Note: Please know that a Certified Broker can help you review your healthcare coverage needs and advise you on different options (and this help is free!).